 If we've missed anything, try our tips and tricks guide or let us know in the comments below.

-And, don't forget - a big Android Wear 2.0 update is coming later this year, adding a wealth of new features.
+And, don't forget - a big Android Wear 2.0 update is coming in 2017, adding a wealth of new features.

 What is Android Wear?
 If this is your first smartwatch, or even first wearable, it's handy to get to grips with how Android Wear smartwatches work and what each one does first.